How to Test a Radiator Fan and Fix Cooling Problems

 Not to worry — we’ll take you through step-by-step instructions on how to check your radiator fan and what to do if it has stopped working.

+Need some extra help?
 Natrad stocks a wide selection of high-performance mechanical and electric radiator fans suitable for all vehicle makes and models.
-Nip into your nearest Natrad store, and we’ll give your car’s cooling system a full assessment.

 1. Check if your car’s overheating